Skip to content

 The most direct way to configure actrun is by passing arguments and flags directly to the executable.
 This is the highest priority method.

-To run a specific action graph, provide the filename as the first positional argument.
+To run a specific action graph, provide the filename (or URL) as the first positional argument.
 Any flags following the filename are passed directly to your graph as inputs.

 # Run a graph